jxa/cider-browse-ns/README.md

 ## Installation

+A package is available from [MELPA](http://melpa.milkbox.net/#/cider-browse-ns) .
+Just type `M-x package-install <return> cider-browse-ns <return>`.
+If that doesn't work you most likely need to source melpa.
+Follow the instructions here http://melpa.milkbox.net/#/getting-started

-Packages will be coming soon.
-For now, install via git.
-Then, in your init file, require it and (optionally) make a key binding:
+Then, in your init file, you can (optionally) make a key binding:

 ```el
 (require 'cider-browse-ns)